iric-soft/epcy/doc/basic_usage.rst

      - ...

 Notice: As EPCY have some random step, you can have small variation in your results.
-Add *-/- randomseed 42*, to get same results (see Reproductibility section).
+Add *-\- randomseed 42*, to get same results (see Reproductibility section).

 Quality control
 ---------------

-The classifier used by EPCY, need to have enough data to evaluate the predictive capacity of each genes (features) accurately.
+EPCY need to have enough data to train the KDE classifier and evaluate the predictive capacity of each genes (features) accurately.
 Without enough samples, EPCY will `overfit`_ and return a large number of negative MCC.

-Naturally, fixing *a priori* a low boundary of the number samples is difficult, as this boundary will depend to the dataset analyzed.
-However, EPCY have some quality control tool (*epcy qc*), to verify the distribution of MCC and `bandwidth`_ to verify if EPCY have have `overfit`_ or not.
+Unfortunately, it's difficult to fix *a priori* a low boundary of the number samples needed, as this boundary will depend to the dataset analyzed.
+However, EPCY have some quality control tool (*epcy qc*), to verify if EPCY have `overfit`_ or not, by checking the distribution of MCC and `bandwidth`_ to verify.

 Using *epcy qc*, we can plot two quality control figures, as follow: